Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

 If you know who your ideal clients are then:

-• You will find it much easier to design and create the right creative products and collection for them – original, innovative and creative products and services that are actually wanted because you understand their needs and wants better and you have more empathy for your ideal clients.
-So it will be easier to sell your creative products and less likely that you end up with a lot of unsold stock!
+• You will find it much easier to design and create the right creative products and collections for them – original, innovative and creative products and services that are actually wanted because you understand your customers’ needs and wants better and you have more empathy them.
+This will make it easier to sell your creative products and less likely that you end up with a lot of unsold stock!

-• You will find it much easier to position yourself in your marketplace and to stand out from the crowd because you will be designing more specific products for specific client’s needs, and you will know how to attract your clients with the right photography and styling, showing at the right events, and appearing in the press that they read.
-By being focused on serving a specific client group you will become a specialist and it’s easier to become known by your ideal clients because you will know exactly where to show and sell your work.
+• You will find it much easier to position yourself in your marketplace and to stand out from the crowd because you will be designing products for specific client’s needs, and you will know how to attract your clients with the right photography and styling.
+You’ll also be showing at the events they attend and appearing in the press that they read.
+By being focused on serving a specific client group you will become an expert, making it easier to become known by your ideal clients because you know exactly where to show and sell your work.

-• You will be more focused and effective because you understand your clients at a deeper level, meet them in the right places, know when they are most likely to buy and how to attract them.
+• You will be more focused and effective because you understand your clients at a deeper level.
+You meet them in the right places, and know how to attract them and when they are most likely to buy.
 The whole creative process from designing to launching your products and services will be much easier.

-• The more you understand who your ideal clients are the more you will understand who you are, what your special talents and strengths are, and that will help you to become braver in your designs and more confident too.
+• You will understand more and more who you are, what your special talents and strengths are, and that will help you to become braver in your designs and more confident too.
 You and your clients are not necessarily the same people, but you will have some values and tastes in common.

 If you think that everybody is your client, then you will have a lot of disappointment in your business (unless you have got unlimited amounts of money, time and energy to reach them all!).